 Hello there!
 I am a second-year Psychology PhD student at the National University of Singapore, advised by Associate Professor Ryan Hong.
 Broadly, I am interested in advancing healthcare research in Singapore through the study of personality and individual differences.
 My detailed CV can be found here.

 During my free time I enjoy tinkering with mechanical keyboards, patching my raw denim jeans, caring for my tropical houseplants, and catching up on the latest evo psych twitter drama.

 I am always looking to connect with like-minded students and ECRs, so please drop me an email if you would like to chat and/or work on something together!

 National University of Singapore

 B.Soc.Sc in Psychology with Honours (Highest Distinction), 2017 - 2021

 Nanyang Technological University

-Conducted independent research under Associate Professor Ryo Kitada and Dr Achille Pasqualotto; adapted the affective priming paradigm to examine the multisensory relationships between pleasantness and softness.
+Under the supervision of Associate Professor Ryo Kitada and Dr Achille Pasqualotto, I conducted independent research to examine the multisensory relationships between pleasantness and softness.

 In this study, we adapted the affective priming paradigm to investigate how the affective processing of visual stimuli is influenced by tactile softness perception.
 A poster of this study was presented at the DISCOVER URECA Poster Exhibition and Competition 2019.